Jurickson Profar Player Props: Rockies vs. Yankees

-On Saturday, Jurickson Profar (batting .300 in his past 10 games) and the Colorado Rockies play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 8:10 PM ET.
+Jurickson Profar -- hitting .325 in his past 10 games -- will be in action for the Colorado Rockies versus the New York Yankees, with Gerrit Cole on the mound, on July 16 at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Yankees.
+He had a one-hit performance in his last game (1-for-3) against the Yankees.

 Jurickson Profar Game Info & Props vs. the Yankees